DataDog/documentation/content/integrations/wmi.md

 Each WMI query has 2 required options, `class` and `metrics` and six optional options, `host`, `namespace`, `filters`, `tag_by`, `constant_tags` and `tag_queries`.

-`host` is the optional target of the WMI query, `localhost` is assumed by default if you set this option, make sure that Remote Management is enabled on the target host [see here](https://technet.microsoft.com/en-us/library/Hh921475.aspx) for more information.
+`host` is the optional target of the WMI query, `localhost` is assumed by default.
+If you set this option, make sure that Remote Management is enabled on the target host [see here](https://technet.microsoft.com/en-us/library/Hh921475.aspx) for more information.

 `class` is the name of the WMI class, for example `Win32_OperatingSystem` or `Win32_PerfFormattedData_PerfProc_Process`.
 You can find many of the standard class names on the [MSDN docs](http://msdn.microsoft.com/en-us/library/windows/desktop/aa394084.aspx).